 Snickerdoodle Cookies

-Thick and chewy, these Snickerdoodle Cookies are complete with a slight crispy edge and a soft and tender center.
+Thick and chewy, these Snickerdoodle cookies are perfect with a slight crispy edge and a soft and tender center.
 You won’t be able to stop eating them!

 pan of snickerdoodle cookies